 Multi-factor authentication is an industry practice for additional online security.
 Our MFA requires your selection of security questions that you provide answers to.
 This help prevent unauthorized people from advancing through a possible login.
 We no longer use one-time validation code numbers.

 Time Out and Sign Off

-DSB Online/Mobile will time out after 10 minutes of inactivity.
+DSBconnect will time out after 30 minutes of inactivity.
 This prevents curious persons from continuing your online banking session in case you have left your device unattended without logging out.
-Click the "Sign Off" link in top right corner to end a DSB Online session.
-This will expire all the cookies that were set in your session.
-Do not use the "Back" key to return to previously-viewed pages.
+Click the "Log Off" link to end a session.

 We are not responsible for any electronic virus or viruses that you may encounter.
 We encourage our customers to routinely scan their PCs using a reliable anti-virus product to detect and remove any viruses found.
 An undetected or unrepaired virus may corrupt and destroy your programs, files and even your hardware.
 Additionally, you may unintentionally transmit the virus to other computers.

 Banks Invest in Security Technology and Training